MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

    > ![Updated cases name](media/updated-cases-name.png)

 4. To refresh your workspace, select **Refresh**.

+## Controlling the granularity of how support topics are generated

+You can control the scope of how Customer Service Insights generates support topics by adjusting topic granularity settings.

+For more information, see [Set the granularity of how Customer Service Insights generates customer service topics](granularity.md).

+## Refreshing the data displayed on the Topics page

+Customer Service Insights automatically refreshes the data displayed on the Topics page daily.
+However, you can trigger a refresh on demand without waiting for next daily refresh.

+For more information on triggering a refresh of your data, see [Trigger a refresh of your Customer Service Insights dashboard data](trigger-refresh.md).

 <!-- ## Fine-tuning the way cases are grouped into topics